Information Security Audit Summary

 |Secure handling and storage||When we send information overseas or use third parties that handle or store data, we put arrangements in place to protect your information.|

-· We use passwords and/or smart cards to stop unauthorized people getting access.
+We use passwords and/or smart cards to stop unauthorized people from getting access.

 |Destroying or de-identifying data when no longer required||We aim to keep personal information only for as long as we need it – for example, for business or legal reasons.
 When we no longer need information, we take reasonable steps to destroy or de-identify it.|

-We will maintain data security by protecting the confidentiality, integrity and availability of the Personal Data, defined as follows:
+We will maintain data security by protecting the confidentiality, integrity, and availability of Personal Data, defined as follows: